 5. White Space Is Great, Emptiness Isn’t

 How much work do you actually have?
-That’s a question you need to answer before choosing a theme or layout for your portfolio.
+That’s a question you need to answer before choosing a template or layout for your portfolio.
 If your site looks empty or threadbare, or your work looks almost entirely absent, then it’s a sure sign you may have chosen the wrong theme.

 Here’s a bit of advice to that end: